upbound/docs/content/development-extensions/dev-cps.md

 ---
-title: Develpment control planes
+title: Development control planes
-description: development control planes
+description: Use the Up CLI to create and manage development control planes
 weight: 1
 ---